 If an incident occurs where a child or others are at risk, or a child is causing serious damage or disruption, trained staff will act using appropriate techniques, up to and including the use of physical intervention.
-No teacher or adult working with children ever wants to use physical intervention.
-There is always risk for children when adults physically intervene, even when using the least intrusive techniques.
+No teacher or adult working with children ever wants to use physical restraint.
+There is always risk for children when adults restrain even when using the least intrusive techniques.

-12. Positive Handling
+Positive Handling